 What Are These Stickers in My Yard?

 Stickers or sticker weed come from burweed or sandbur—a lateral and low-growing grass like weed.
-This grass bur germinates early in the fall and dies sometime in spring.
-The seeds of bur weed go on to become stickers during spring.
+These sand burrs germinate early in the fall and die sometime in spring.
+The seeds of sticker weeds go on to become stickers during spring.

-Grass stickers come in a variety of different forms and go by as many names.
+Grass stickers come in a variety of different forms and go by as many names but are all part of the same nasty weed family.
 Let’s list a few of these aliases, shall we, to make sure we’re reading from the same page.

 - Lawn Burrs.